60dimension/IELTS-Vocabularies/Vocabulary02.md

 Large dams harmed Siberia's delicate ecological balance.

-Haire that's thick and luxuriant needs regular strimming.
+Hair that's thick and luxuriant needs regular strimming.

 "What happened!"
 I exploded.

 He released his hold on the camera.

 The young woman was tall and slim.

 I hate the way he manipulates people.